Travancore royal family

+The Travancore royal family was the ruling house of the Kingdom of Travancore.
+After founding the kingdom in 1729, within 60 years they signed a treaty with the British in 1788, thereby accepting British dominance and agreeing to collect taxes from the people and pay them to the colonial power.
+Later, in 1805, they revised the treaty, leading to a diminution of royal authority and the loss of political independence for Travancore.
+They had to give up their ruling rights over the common people in 1949 when Travancore were forced to merge with Independent India and their political pension privileges were abolished in 1971.

 The royal family was alternatively known as the Kupaka Swaroopam, Thripappur Swaroopam, Venad Swaroopam, Vanchi Swaroopam etc. It has its seat today at Thiruvananthapuram in Kerala, India.
 In the 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur, and Parappanad based in present-day Malappuram district.